nminhhung/Write-a-Data-Science-Blog-Post/README.md

 This project focuses on answering following questions: "Analyze fuel factors in the power and energy industry that affect the environment and explain the causes.
 At the same time, forecast the future trend of one of those factors?"

 # Libraries
-I use Python3.
+I use Python3 and ARIMA algorithm to build model and make prediction.
 Here are the libraries I used in my Jupyter Notebook:

 - Numpy
 - Pandas